Biosystems-Analytics-Lab/shellcast/docs/ANALYSIS.md

 ### 4.4 Setup Python virtual environment

-Use environment management tool of your choice.
-Set the latest version of Python that has been tested with [pygrib](https://pypi.org/project/pygrib/) package.
+Use environment management tool of your choice, however,  Set the latest version of Python that has been tested with [pygrib](https://pypi.org/project/pygrib/) package.

 ### 4.5 Create config.ini and config.sh files
 Create `config.ini` and `config.sh` files from `config_template.ini` and `config_template.sh`.

 `config.ini` file should be updated whenever a change occurs in the fields, data names, or areas of interest.

 ### 4.5 Download and Compile Wgrib2